 Local BE Requirement in Thailand: Entry Barrier or Advantage?

-Unlike many ASEAN neighbors that accept BE data from Europe or other SRA-accredited centers, Thailand requires most oral solid dose (OSD) generics to undergo bioequivalence (BE) studies conducted locally — regardless of whether they are manufactured domestically or imported.
+Unlike many ASEAN countries that accept bioequivalence (BE) data from Europe or other SRA-accredited centres, Thailand requires most oral solid dose (OSD) generics to undergo BE studies conducted locally — regardless of whether the product is manufactured domestically or imported.

-On paper, this is not a discriminatory trade barrier: Thai companies face the same obligation.
-But in practice, it acts as a strategic filter.
-The costs, timelines, and operational hurdles naturally tilt the field toward multinationals with resources and Thai firms already embedded in the ecosystem.
+On paper, this is not a discriminatory rule: Thai companies face the same obligation.
+In practice, however, it acts as a strategic market filter.
+The associated costs, timelines, and procedural hurdles naturally tilt the field toward companies with resources, experience, and strong local networks.
 The result?
-Fewer players, slower commoditization, and longer-lasting profitability for those who invest decisively.
+Fewer players, slower commoditization, and more durable margins for those who move decisively.

 Why Thailand Demands Local BE

-The official rationale is patient safety and public confidence.
-With hospital tenders dominating the system and substitution common, regulators want assurance that generics perform identically to their reference drugs under Thai conditions.
+Officially, the policy is rooted in patient safety and public confidence.
+With hospital tenders dominating the market and widespread generic substitution, regulators want robust evidence that products perform identically to their references under Thai conditions.

-Local BE delivers that assurance via Thai ethics committees, Thai volunteer populations, and in-country analytical oversight.
+Local BE provides that assurance — through Thai ethics committees, Thai volunteer populations, and in-country analytical oversight.
+But there’s an economic dimension too:

-• Protects rational pricing, giving first movers room before the price collapse typical of open-entry markets.
+Protects rational pricing, allowing first movers a window before the inevitable price collapse in open-entry markets.

 Market Impact: Time as the Real Currency

-Open-entry markets accepting foreign BE data see multiple entrants arrive simultaneously, collapsing prices almost overnight.
+Open-entry markets accepting foreign BE data see multiple entrants arrive simultaneously, collapsing prices quickly.
 Thailand is different:

 In other words: BE doesn’t just cost money — it buys time.
 The companies that act early monetize that time; those who hesitate lose it.